caitlindabrera/LNS-for-Kt/tense-lns/README.txt

 To run a pre-loaded extracted example:
 --------------------------------------

-1. Run "cut_ex" in shell which compiles all required .v files, including cut_extraction_example.v that extracts the cut-elimination function and an example to run it on.
+1. Run "make cut_ex" in shell which compiles all required .v files, including cut_extraction_example.v that extracts the cut-elimination function and an example to run it on.

 2. Load Main_example.hs.